 Activity in our brain shifts as we move through the different stages of sleep.
 As our consciousness wanes, most regions of our brain register gradually decreasing activity levels overall.
 This corresponds to the basic categories of brain waves that dominate various points in our sleep cycle.

 But sleep isn’t just a time to “power down” for our brain.
 We’ve covered how vital sleep is to our health: it’s the period when the biological processes that maintain our body kick in, from the release of growth hormones to the consolidation of memories we’ve made throughout the day.
 Contrary to what we might expect, sleep also means a period of activity for our body—and for our brain.

 That’s why we get sleep spindles, brain waves that signal complex activity in our brains while we sleep.

 Remember the stages of sleep?
-During Stage 2, which we called the point of deepening sleep, we starts disengaging from external stimuli.
+During Stage 2, which we called the point of deepening sleep, we start disengaging from external stimuli.
 Our body’s automatic processes slow down: our heartbeat, our breathing, and so on.
 In the brain, theta waves begin to dominate.

 We spend half of our sleeping hours in Stage 2 sleep.
-This raises the question: what goes on in the brain in that time?
+This raises the question: What goes on in the brain in that time?
 Sleep spindles, one of the hallmarks of Stage 2 sleep, can help answer that question.